Understanding the Evolution of Global Atmospheric Rivers with Vapor Kinetic Energy Framework: Introduction

-Leveraging these AR-detection algorithms, several statistical studies have demonstrated that ARs are associated with other atmospheric systems, such as extratropical cyclones and warm conveyor belts \cite{gimeno2014atmospheric,guo2020statistical}, extratropical anticyclones \cite{guo2020statistical}, Monsoon onset \cite{lee2019north,lee2021dynamics}, Rossby wave \cite{swenson2018resolution}, and extreme heat events \cite{scholz2024atmospheric}.
-Moreover, some research suggests that the AR frequency and its associated precipitation can be influenced by various large-scale climate patterns, including the Arctic Oscillation (AO) and the Pacific–North American (PNA) pattern \cite{guan20132010}, the North Atlantic Oscillation \cite{lavers2013nexus}, and the Madden–Julian Oscillation \cite{guan2012does}.
 However, a quantitative understanding of how different physical processes affect AR evolution remains limited.
 Recently, \citeA{ong2024vapor} introduced a budget analysis framework based on a new energy-focused AR variable, the Vapor Kinetic Energy (VKE).
-Using a \textit{local} composite analysis over the North Pacific, they demonstrated that AR growth is primarily driven by the potential energy (PE) to kinetic energy (KE) conversion, whereas AR decay is mainly due to turbulence dissipation and condensation processes.
+Using a local composite analysis over the North Pacific, they demonstrated that AR growth is primarily driven by the potential energy (PE) to kinetic energy (KE) conversion, whereas AR decay is mainly due to turbulence dissipation and condensation processes.
 Their results also highlighted that AR movement is largely contributed by advection.

 Although \citeA{ong2024vapor} provide a VKE budget analysis framework and identify key factors contributing to the growth, decay, and movement of ARs, their analysis is limited to a single AR composite at a limited region.
 Whether their findings are regionally dependent remains unclear.
 To investigate the universality and regional variation in the contributions by different AR tendencies to AR evolution, we perform a \textit{global} budget analysis across the five ocean basins with the highest AR frequency.
 We diagnose how each physical process contributes to AR growth, decay, and movement in these basins.
-We also discuss how the spatial variation of the main driver of AR growth, the PE-to-KE conversion, is influenced by baroclinic instability, baroclinic conversion, and topography effects.
+We also discuss how the spatial variation of the main driver of AR growth, the PE-to-KE conversion, is influenced by baroclinic instability, baroclinic conversion, and topographic effects.
 In Section~\ref{sec:MandM}, we propose two different kinds of vapor kinetic energy and develop a budget analysis framework that can be used for diagnosing how each AR tendency term contributes to AR growth, decay, and movement during the AR life cycle.
 In Section~\ref{sec:results}, we present the result of the \textit{global} budget analysis.
 Section~\ref{sec:conclusion} summarizes our conclusions.